 - A lesson from History – The Holocaust.
 Depth Study

-All pupils starting GCSE study of History from 2016 will follow the AQA Modern World History course in three periods per week .
+All pupils studying GCSE History will follow the AQA Modern World History course in three lessons per week.
 Pupils have the opportunity to work individually, in pairs and in collaboratively during the following topics.

 Section A – Britain: Health and the people: c1000 to the present day.